gabrielsaviank/Project_xx/README.md

 > Docker were not used due to conflict with some projects.

 > The action mailer is ready!
 To use you must uncomment the config action mailer session in development.rb and activate the controller, make sure that you added a valid email and check your google permissions.

+> The Home layout is merely illustrative.

+The website is running in a Debian VM to access [Click Here](http://179.124.144.24:3000/wilkommen)